kurawlefaraaz/Soft-Skills/Introduction.md.md

 - Inborn Skills:
   : Skills such as confidence, courage and social nature which are present from birth.
 These skills can be improved.

-- Professional Skills:
+- Interpersonal Skills:
-   : The
+-  :asasasas

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODkxMTEyMjcsNDY4ODkyODc0LDc5NT
+eyJoaXN0b3J5IjpbLTIwNzU3ODM2MzgsNDY4ODkyODc0LDc5NT
 I3MDY4OV19
 -->